-By fully immersing yourself in the recipe world, you can acquire valuable knowledge to offer your readers.
+After immersing yourself in the recipe world, you've gained valuable knowledge that you can now sell to your readers.

-The best part is that your audience will let you know what they need help with.
+The best part is that your audience will tell you exactly what they need help with.

-As your audience grows, you can expect people to reach out and ask for guidance on specific tasks or tutorials.
+As your audience grows, you'll receive requests for guidance on specific recipes or cooking techniques.

-You can offer them an hour of your time for $100, and even if they decline, there's no harm done!
+You can offer them an hour of your time for just $100.
+And if they decline, no big deal, right?